 36.14 A single charge may be issued against a Party in respect of more than one breach, but the charge shall state separately the nature of each alleged breach and the provision(s) alleged to have been breached and shall have effect as separate charges.

-36.15 Where the subject matter of or facts relating to a charge or charges against one or more Party(s) are sufficiently linked (including, but not limited to, where a breach is alleged to have been committed at the same time or place or where there is common evidence), the Ethics Officer may consolidate the proceedings so that they are conducted together and determined at a joint hearing, subject to the Ethics Commission appointed deciding upon some alternative procedure.
+36.15 Where the subject matter of or facts relating to a charge or charges against one or more Party(s) are sufficiently linked (including, but not limited to, where a breach is alleged to have been committed at the same time or place or where there is common evidence), the Investigations Panel may consolidate the proceedings so that they are conducted together and determined at a joint hearing, subject to the Disciplinary Tribunaldeciding upon some alternative procedure.

 Hearing and Determination of the Charge

-36.16 Charge(s) shall be considered by and adjudicated upon by the Ethics Commission.
-Rules of Procedure published by the Commission shall apply to the conduct, determination and hearing of the charge and, in particular, may authorise a panel of at least three members of the Commission appointed by the Chairman to hear and adjudicate charges on behalf of the Commission (in which case Regulation 8.5.2 does not apply to such panel).
-Any challenge to the constitution of a panel shall be made in accordance with the time limits and procedure set out in the Rules of Procedure and shall be decided by the Chairman.
-There shall be no appeal against the decision of the Chairman.
+36.16 Charge(s) shall be considered by and adjudicated upon by the Disciplinary Tribunal.
+Rules of Procedure published by the Tribunal shall apply to the conduct, determination and hearing of the charge and to any appeals

-36.17 The Ethics Commission may impose penalties set out in the Code following a proven charge of a breach of the Code.
-The Commission shall publish its decisions unless there is a good reason not to do so.
+36.17 The Disciplinary Tribunalmay impose penalties set out in the Code following a proven charge of a breach of the Code.
+The Tribunal shall publish its decisions unless there is a good reason not to do so.

-Appeals against the decisions of the Commission

-36.18 The Ethics Officer or a Party hereby agree to respect and be bound by the decision of the Ethics Commission, subject only to the right of appeal set out below.

-36.19 There is a right of appeal from a decision of Ethics Commission to the Judicial Board which shall be heard under Part G of Regulation 35 (except that the Judicial Board shall appoint an Independent Appeal Panel to hear and adjudicate on the appeal).

 37 BETTING AND ANTI-CORRUPTION CODE (see Appendix 5)

 38 SAFETY REPORTING